Languages of the Caucasus

 The Caucasian languages comprise a large and extremely varied array of languages spoken by more than ten million people in and around the Caucasus Mountains, which lie between the Black Sea and the Caspian Sea.

-Linguistic comparison allows the classification of these languages into several different language families, with little or no discernible affinity to each other.
+Linguistic comparison allows the classification of these languages into several language families, with little or no discernible affinity to each other.
 However, the languages of the Caucasus are sometimes mistakenly referred to as a family of languages.
 According to Asya Pereltsvaig, "grammatical differences between the three groups of languages are considerable. [...]
 These differences force the more conservative historical linguistics to treat the three language families of the Caucasus as unrelated."

 Families indigenous to the Caucasus

 Three of these families have no current indigenous members outside the Caucasus, and are considered indigenous to the area.
 The term Caucasian languages is generally restricted to these families, which are spoken by about 11.2 million people.